h3llrais3r/Deluge-PreventSuspendPlus/README.md

 # PreventSuspendPlus

+> [!NOTE]
+> Since I'm no longer using Deluge, this repo will no longer be maintained.
+Feel free to fork it and adapt it to your needs.

 PreventSuspendPlus is a plugin for [Deluge](http://deluge-torrent.org) that you can use to prevent the computer from sleeping while torrents are downloading/seeding.
 It is based on PreventSuspend v0.3 by [Ian Martin](https://github.com/ianmartin/Deluge-PreventSuspend-plugin).